 Remember WPA2 is better than WPA.
 Similarly, WPA is better than WEP.

 Unsecured networks should be avoided to the extent possible.
-Of course if there is not secure network, you may want to use the unsecure one but then, work using browsers as it will reduce the threats to some extent.
+Of course, if there is not a secure network, you may want to use the insecure one but then, work using browsers as it will reduce the threats to some extent.

 Many devices today come with a hardware switch to turn on or off the wireless adaptor.
 Since you are not using the hotspot, there is no sense it keeping the computer connected to the network.
 People may hack into the computer and steal your data.
 It is advised that once you are finished with your work, turn off the adaptor if not the computer.

-If you can’t see the Wi-Fi Adaptor, you can follow these steps in Windows 7
+If you can’t see the Wi-Fi Adaptor, you can follow these steps:

 - Press Windows Key + Break Key

 - In the window that appears, click on Device Manager

 - In the Device Manager window that appears, click on Network Adapters to expand the list of adapters on your computer

 - Right-click on Wireless Adaptor and select Disable.

 - Click [x] button on the top of the window to close Device Manager window